 The monthly salary for domestic help ranges from Rs 5,000 to Rs 12,000.
 Generally speaking, live-in help rates range between Rs 6000 – 12,000, while full-time (8-10 hours per day) charges slightly less.
 Typically paid holiday, daily transportation and meals, annual bonuses and healthcare bills (of the helper and their family) are also expected to be paid by a full-time employer.
 Compensation for part-time help starts at as low as Rs 500 per month for odd jobs like sweeping, laundry and washing dishes.
 Rates may be higher depending on competence level and language ability.
 Ask around about salaries and known competent staff.

-- Job description: Describe in detail what you expect, include even the smallest of tasks.
+- Job description: Describe in detail what you expect, including even the smallest of tasks.

 - Punctuality: Clarify timings, your policy on tardiness, and any consequences.